RickyMarq/Programmatically-UI/README.md

   Programmatically-UI
 </h1>

-<p align="center"> This is a respository that i made for learning how to do UI programmatically
+<p align="center"> This is a repository that i made for store my learning of how to do UI Programmatically

   <p align="center">
   <a href="#Images">Images</a> •